Condensed Matter Physics// Jianan Li

 The range of phenomena studied by condensed matter scientists worldwide has grown tremendously in recent years, and the diversification is reflected in the scope research carried out within the condensed matter group.
 Our faculty lead outstanding research efforts in a range of areas including ultrafast processes, the emerging field of quantum computation, composite particle states, and large-bandgap semiconductors, and the physics of biological systems.

 The largest theme of the experimental efforts in our department is the quantum mechanical nature of material systems, with research ongoing in eight department laboratories.
 Wolfgang Choyke and Robert Devaty study large-bandgap semiconductors, especially silicon carbide, which has already led to electronic power devices with much greater efficiency and substrates for LED lights.
 Gurudev Dutt investigates the quantum control of condensed matter systems, notably quantum spins in diamond or semiconductor quantum dots.
 Sergey Frolov studies Majorana Fermion quasiparticles in semiconductor nanowires combined with superconductors, and single electron quantum bits in nanowires.
 Michael Hatridge develops superconducting microwave circuits as a platform for quantum computing.
 Jeremy Levy, Guanglei Cheng, and Patrick Irvin focus on the development of nanoscale electronic materials and devices for future classical and quantum information processing applications.
 Hrvoje Petek, Min Feng, and Jin Zhao investigate dynamical phenomena on femtosecond time scales insolid state materials and at solid surfaces.
+Tom Purdy is interested in harnessing the quantum effects intrinsic in the mechanical interaction of light with macroscopic mechanical resonators to improve measurement and metrology.
 David Snoke studies new types of electronic states in two-dimensional semiconductors, particularly excitons and polaritons.
 Judith Yang (primary appointment in Engineering) studies surface chemistry and physics of materials using electron microscopy techniques.

 Biophysics// Maryam Kohram

 Our department also hosts research in soft condensed matter physics and biophysical systems.
 David Jasnow (emeritus) applies the tools of condensed matter theory to biological systems, currently the statistics of rare biological events and the dynamical evolution of neural networks.
+Andrew Mugler uses theoretical statistical physics to investigage sensing, computation, and collective behavior in cells.
 Hanna Salman experiments on the collective dynamics of bacterial populations, and scaling laws of epigenetic expression in bacteria.
 Xiao-Lun Wu experiments on turbulence in two-dimensional films, bacteria dynamics, and stochastic fluctuations in genetic networks.